-The installed room sensor displays the current, measured room temperature.
-[Flow] temperature adjusts the desired slider temperature in the range +/- 5°C. You can increase or reduce the room temperature in increments of 0.5°C using the and and buttons.
+The symbol only appears when the heating circuit is switched on.
+The current [Flow] temperature for the heating circuit is displayed.
+Slider adjusts the desired slider temperature in the range +/- 5°C. You can increase or reduce the room temperature in increments of 0.5°C using the and and buttons.
 If a room sensor is installed, when you press the and who buttons the target room temperature is displayed instead of the scale.
 [Heat times] timer